Python Programming Tutorial

 Python MongoDB

-MongoDB is a NoSQL database that allows for flexible and scalable storage of data in a JSON-like format.
-Python can interact with MongoDB using the pymongo library.
+MongoDB is a NoSQL database storing data in flexible, JSON-like documents.
+Python can interface with it via the pymongo library.

 Example Code: